 The partnership pension account is a defined contribution pension arrangement.
 Members of the partnership scheme do not have to contribute but their employer will.

-This is the earliest age at which you can choose to receive immediate payment of your premium pension without reduction (in most cases, this is 60).
+This is the earliest age at which you can choose to receive immediate payment of your classic plus pension without reduction.
+(In most cases, this is 60).

-These are all earnings which could count towards your pension.
+All earnings that could count towards your pension.
 They can include non-cash items, for example, uniforms or accommodation.

 We will hold (preserve) the pension benefits you have built up if you leave the scheme before pension age and have decided not to transfer them to another pension scheme.
-(We will only do this if you have built up more than two years’ qualifying service.)
+(We will only do this is you have built up more than two years’ qualifying service).

 The service that counts towards a pension.
 Part- time service counts on the basis of the hours you have worked.
 Unpaid absences such as strike days or career breaks do not count towards your pension.